fanluo12/LC/Arrays&Hashing/README.md

 ## 287. Find the Duplicate Number
 Very fresh method.
 We want to find duplicate number from array.
 Array length is n and all number from 1 to n.
 So we can mark visited number as index, and put index-based element as negative.
 Then once we meet an element which is negative we can simply find result.

+## 409. Longest Palindrome
+We don't need to know the permutation of palindrome, we just need a hash set to store duplicate element.
+Loop through string, once character in set, means we have two of them and can make palindrome, we remove them and update count.
+If hash set remains element, result would be odd palindrome(count * 2 + 1) else count * 2